zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/index.md

 This scenario involves two cookbooks &ndash; the `awesome_customers` cookbook that defines how to configure the Customer web application and your build cookbook that defines your build pipeline.

+[PRODNOTE] I feel the need to somehow lay this out more clearly.
+Show diagram that lays out all the pieces?
+Delivery, Chef server, Build node, the 4 environments (each pointing to the Customers web app (webserver, database, encryption key?))

 After completing this tutorial, you'll:

 * have a working Chef Delivery installation and have your workstation configured to use it.